 Wine Terms: Acidic to Cigar Box

-When a white wine pulls the sides of your cheeks like a lemon, your wine is acidic.
+When a white wine pulls the sides of your cheeks like lemon, your wine is acidic.

-The taste left in your mouth after you’ve swallowed.
+The taste is left in your mouth after you’ve swallowed.

-How well the wine is able to juggle acidity, alcohol, sugar, aromas, and flavors in a single taste.
+How well the wine can juggle acidity, alcohol, sugar, aromas, and flavors in a single taste.

 A well-balanced wine won’t have an unpleasant dominance of one characteristic above the rest.